 For unknown reasons, crusted scabies is more common among immunosuppressed patients (eg, those with HIV infection, hematologic cancer, chronic corticosteroid or other immunosuppressant use), patients with severe physical disabilities or intellectual disability, and Australian Aborigines.
 Infestations occur worldwide.
 Patients in warm climates develop small erythematous papules with few burrows.
 Severity is related to the patient’s immune status, not geography.

-The primary symptom is intense pruritus, classically worse at night, although that timing is not specific to scabies.
+The primary symptom of scabies is intense pruritus, classically worse at night, although that timing is not specific to scabies.

-Crusted (Norwegian) scabies is due to an impaired host immune response, allowing mites to proliferate and number in the millions; scaling erythematous patches often involve the hands, feet, and scalp and can become widespread.
+Crusted scabies (Norwegian scabies) is due to an impaired host immune response, allowing mites to proliferate and number in the millions; scaling erythematous patches often involve the hands, feet, and scalp and can become widespread.

 Nodular scabies is more common among infants and young children and may be due to hypersensitivity to retained organisms; nodules are usually erythematous, 5 to 6 mm, and involve the groin, genitals, axillary folds, and buttocks.
 Nodules are hypersensitivity reactions and may persist for months after eradication of mites.

 Bullous scabies occurs more commonly among children.
-When it occurs in the elderly, it can mimic bullous pemphigoid, resulting in a delay in diagnosis.
+When it occurs in older people, it can mimic bullous pemphigoid Bullous Pemphigoid Bullous pemphigoid is a chronic autoimmune skin disorder resulting in generalized, pruritic, bullous lesions in older patients.
+Mucous membrane involvement is rare.
+Diagnosis is by skin biopsy... read more , resulting in a delay in diagnosis.

-Scabies incognito is a widespread atypical form resulting from application of topical corticosteroids.
+Scabies incognito is a widespread atypical form in patients who use topical corticosteroids.

 For infants and young children, permethrin should be applied to the head and neck, avoiding periorbital and perioral regions.
 Special attention should be given to intertriginous areas, fingernails, toenails, and the umbilicus.
 Mittens on infants can keep permethrin out of the mouth.
-Lindane is not recommended in children < 2 yr and in patients with a seizure disorder because of potential neurotoxicity.
+Lindane is not recommended in children < 2 years of age or in patients with a seizure disorder because of potential neurotoxicity.

-Precipitated sulfur 6 to 10% in petrolatum, applied for 24 h for 3 consecutive days, is safe and effective and usually used in infants < 2 mo of age.
+Precipitated sulfur 6 to 10% in petrolatum, applied for 24 hours for 3 consecutive days, is safe and effective and usually used in infants < 2 months of age.

 Ivermectin is indicated for patients who do not respond to topical treatment, are unable to adhere to topical regimens, or are immunocompromised with Norwegian scabies.
 Ivermectin has been used with success in epidemics involving close contacts, such as nursing homes.

-Pruritus can be treated with corticosteroid ointments and/or oral antihistamines (eg, hydroxyzine 25 mg po qid).
+Pruritus can be treated with corticosteroid ointments and/or oral antihistamines (eg, hydroxyzine 25 mg orally 4 times a day).
 Secondary infection should be considered in patients with weeping, yellow-crusted lesions and treated with the appropriate systemic or topical antistaphylococcal or antistreptococcal antibiotic.

 Risk factors for scabies include crowded living conditions and immunosuppression; poor hygiene is not a risk factor.